rehierl/node-tree-outliner/3-4-0-design-5.md

 Except for the root node, any node in a rooted tree of nodes always has at least one ancestor.
-Because of that, and with regards to the ancestors of a top-level node, no additional requirements are added, if this case is limited to the exit events of the nearest ancestors (i.e. parents).
+Because of that, and with regards to the ancestors of a top-level node, no additional requirements are added, if this case is limited to the exit event of the nearest ancestor (i.e. parent node).

 Any attempt to use the exit event of any other ancestor will add an additional requirement.
 That is, because from the perspective of the definition of a